TJBachorz/ABC-Data-Logger-FE/README.md

 # ABC Data Logger

->A quick and convenient way to lot ABC data.
+>A quick and convenient way to log ABC data.

 ## Table of Contents
 * [About](#about)